RMIT-Hive-Rocketry/GCS/docs/usage.md

 - The pendant emulator will start in a new window
   - This is not needed for **frontend** development
   - You can stop this by using the `--nopendant` flag
+- Console log level will be grabbed from `config/config.ini`
+  - Unless `-l x` or `--log-level x` is passed which will override this

 ### Simulation Mode